Will I have to report a gain if I am considering trading my old truck?

 Donate to a charity - Make charitable donations before the year's end for the write-off, but don't make the mistake of sending out checks dated on or before December 31 and thinking they will qualify.
 The IRS specifies that checks mailed out must be postmarked by the last day of the year.
 You can also make donations through major credit cards, as long as the charges are authorized by the end of the year.

-Contribute To A College Savings Plan - Save for your kids and save on your taxes - up to $13,000 in 2010 for a college savings plan.
-The magic $13,000 limit keeps you under the federal gift tax.
+Contribute To A College Savings Plan - Save for your kids and save on your taxes - up to $15,000 for a college savings plan.
+The magic $15,000 limit keeps you under the federal gift tax.

 Pay Your Next Health Insurance Premium - If you're self-employed, you can deduct 100% of the cost of health insurance premiums (up to the total of the net earnings of your business).
 That can be a rather hefty deduction, since it includes costs for your spouse and dependents as well.
-You can pay ahead - cover your first premium of the new year in 2010, and you can claim it on your 2010 taxes.
+You can pay ahead - cover your first premium of the new year, and you can claim it on your 2019 taxes.

 Pay Into A Specialized Account - Some employers offer the opportunity to contribute into specialized accounts, including dependent and commuter accounts.
 A dependent account covers the cost of child care, and a commuter account covers the cost of commuting expenses.
 Both have limits, but both can help you save on your taxes while paying for stuff you have to pay for anyway.